Iltsov/reverse-ssh/Readme.md

 In the end it's plain ssh, so you could catch the remote port forwarding call coming from the victim's machine with your openssh daemon listening on port 22.
 Just prepend `<USER>@` and provide the password once asked to do so.
-Dialling home currently is password only, because I didn't feel like baking a private key in there as well yet...

 For even more convenience, add the following to your `~/.ssh/config`, copy the [ssh private key](assets/id_reverse-ssh) to `~/.ssh/` and simply call `ssh target` or `sftp target` afterwards: